 To bridge the gap between basic research and real market needs, ATTRACT called for researchers, entrepreneurs and companies to bring forward breakthrough projects on pioneering imaging and sensor technologies.

 The call opened on 1st August 2018 and the deadline for applicants to submit their ideas was 31st October, 2018 23:59 hrs CET.

 The ATTRACT Project is funding 170 breakthrough technology concepts in the domain of detection and imaging technologies across Europe.
-The projects will be awarded €17 million in funding – €100,000 each in seed funding to carry out their idea.
+In May 2019, the projects were awarded €17 million in funding – €100,000 each in seed funding to carry out their idea.